The US Federal Reserve (Fed) is expected to start "rates tapering" before the end of 2021.

 Small retailers could move part of their business onto e-commerce platforms or create their own web stores to reach out to more consumers.
 Available off-the-shelf technologies such as RFID and inventory management software could also help identify product trends and prevent overstock.

 F&B restaurant owners can tie up with food delivery app players to reach out to a bigger consumer market.
 Certain manual processes in the kitchen could be eliminated with investment in automated kitchen equipment.
-Self –ordering menu software or apps could also reduce the number of waiting staff and shorten ordering to kitchen turnaround time.
+Self –ordering menu software or apps and digital payment options could also reduce the number of waiting staff and shorten ordering to kitchen turnaround time.

 Similarly, SMEs in the construction industry could also relook into their current workflow and think up of new process that could reduce reliance of manual manpower.
 Prefabrication is one area where the authorities are investing much resource on for the local construction industry.
 Certain tools and equipment could be deployed to reduce manual labor.

 In conclusion, the impending US rates hike is not an entirely negative event for Singapore SMEs.
 By moving benchmark interest up, the US is confident its economy has moved on from the malaise of the pandemic.

 If the world’s biggest economy is recovering, there would be higher aggregate demand for Asia’s goods and services.
 Should the US economy could take on the key engine driver role for the global economy’s recovery which remains sluggish now, Singapore’s economy might benefit from the spill over effects.
 There are still opportunities in a slowdown for nimble SMEs to take advantage of.

 Also, it remains uncertain if the Fed would phase in the proposed rates hikes.
 This is especially so if another major external event such as a debt crisis in China’s economy occurs or if US job market falls short of the Fed’s target.